 Filter Shared Maps Too

-As you may or may not realize, Map Business Online allows all subscribers to share their maps with constituents at no cost, up to 100 web session per month.
-Beyond that level there is a modest fee.
+As you may or may not realize, Map Business Online allows all subscribers to share their maps with constituents at no cost, up to 100 web sessions per month.
+Beyond that level, there is a modest fee.
 These shared “view only” maps do not allow your constituent viewers to edit the maps – but they can filter the map view!